Nithin8919/supply_chain_optimization./README.md

 6. **Model Deployment**:
    - Deploy the model via **MLflow Serving** and expose it as a REST API.
-   - Integrate the API with a **Streamlit** app for user-friendly interaction.

 7. **Monitoring**:
    - Use **Grafana** dashboards to track the performance of deployed models and monitor predictions in real time.